Splynter-Security/Threat-Modeling-GitBook/architecture-layer/identification.md

 Output: Concrete threat lists/overviews
 Tools: Brainstorming techniques, generic threat catalogs/libraries
 ```

+After having made a context model with a solid security dimension, it is time to start identifying actual concrete threats.
+This is known as threat identification.

-Threat identification in the architectural layer enjoys a poorer historic research background as modeling.
+Unfortunately, threat identification in the architectural layer lacks the same rich historic research background as modeling.
-Mostly due to modeling's relative importance in the field of risk management.
+This is mostly due to modeling's relative importance in the field of risk management.
-Putting threats front-and-center comes more out of the cyber security industry and the discipline of "red teaming" which tends to focus more on the systems layer.
+Putting threats front-and-center came more out of the cyber security industry and the discipline of "red teaming" which tends to focus more on the systems layer.
 Luckily there is still extensive literature to fall back on especially from the field of software architecture as well as the widespread standardization and cataloging efforts in cyber security.

 Architectural threat identification is largely a brainstorming phase and similar techniques to systems layer threat identification can be applied.
 This section's following paragraphs will explore the concept of threats and provide and overview of brainstorming techniques -- these techniques will then be explored more in-depth in the next sections.